fbpx

 Oral Hygiene

-What is Plaque and Oral Hygiene?
-How Does it Affect General Health?
+What is Plaque?
+How Does it Affect your General Health?

 Plaque is a bacterial build-up that forms on the teeth.
 It may be invisible unless it is highly concentrated.
 It originates from the naturally occurring bacteria in your mouth.
 Bacteria is a part of the digestive process that starts in your mouth.
 These processes form acids and toxins that can create periodontal disease and decay.
 Decay is an overgrowth of normal bacteria and more pathogenic bacteria.
-When you brush and floss, it keeps the bacteria and their by-products from building up on your teeth which causes damage to your teeth and gums.
+Brushing and flossing are essential daily oral hygiene steps to keep the bacteria and their by-products from building up on your teeth, which causes damage to your teeth and gums.

 Care for your oral hygiene for a better quality of general health

 Your dental health is a partnership between our team and you.
 Good oral hygiene means keeping your mouth clean and free of bacteria and other problems.
 Good oral hygiene requires daily brushing and flossing.
-It requires seeing your dentist and hygienist one to two times a year for dental cleanings.
+It requires seeing your dentist and hygienist twice yearly for dental cleanings.
 As good as you may be at brushing, a toothbrush will not remove all the plaque build-up between your teeth.
 Good oral hygiene is necessary to advance your overall health.

 Keeping your mouth free of bacteria and plaque is especially important if you have underlying health conditions.
 For example, if you have diabetes, increased blood glucose levels mean more sugar in your saliva.
 Plaque can accumulate more quickly on your teeth, leading to gum disease, tooth decay, and cavities.
 Periodontal disease can also raise your blood sugar, making your diabetic condition even more challenging to control.
 Regular visits to your hygienist can help improve your blood sugar control.

-We will do everything we can during your appointment, so you know how to take care of your oral hygiene between visits.
+We will do everything possible during your appointment so you know how to manage your oral hygiene between visits.
 Contact our St. Joseph dental team or call us today for an appointment to learn how to take care of your oral hygiene and keep you moving toward health.
 (816) 233-0142.

 Calendar to see your dentist, Curry and Taylor DDS, 3815 Beck Road, St.Joseph, MO, 64506Dental Implants help your teeth look their best.
 For Imp;ants in St, Joe make an appointment with Tim Curry, DDS or Tim Taylor DDS, St.Joseph, MO, 64506Faces of smiling, healthy people,Curry and Taylor DDS, 3815 Beck Road, St.Joseph, MO, 64506